soojihan/rumour-data-aug/README.md

 # Training data augmentation for rumour detection using context-sensitive neural language model with large credibility corpus

+## Rumour Data set

+Following Rumour Dataset are used in our experiment.

 ## Data Collection

 Data collection is performed to collect social-temporal data set on Twitter platform for rumour candidate tweets.